backbone-boilerplate/grunt-bbb/README.md

 #### `list` ####

-Shows a graph of your application's modules and dependencies.
+Shows a tree of your application's modules and dependencies.

 ### Build ###